Sheila Abdus-Salaam, First Female Muslim Judge, Found Dead

 The body of Judge Sheila Abdus-Salaam was found on the banks of the Hudson River in New York City this afternoon.

-A witness who saw the boating floating in the river reportedly called 911 to alert the NYPD.
+A witness who saw the boating floating near the shore of the river reportedly called 911 to alert the NYPD.

-Shiela Abdus-Salaam is the first woman of the Muslim faith to serve as a judge in any court in U.S. history.
+Shiela Abdus-Salaam is reportedly the first woman of the Muslim faith to serve as a judge in any court in U.S. history.

 Abdus-Salaam was appointed as a state appeals court judge in 2013 by New York Governor Andrew Cuomo.
 She was also the first African-American woman to serve on that state’s appellate bench, which is New York’s highest court.